 Technical SEO Statistics

-Marketers mostly pay attention to keywords, content, and backlinks.
+Marketers mostly focus on keywords, content, and backlinks.
 But how fast your site loads, how well it works on mobile, and how easy it is to navigate also shape the customer experience.
-These factors impact bounce rates, time spent on your site, and whether visitors turn into buyers.
-Below are some of the technical SEO statistics that show common problems and the potential of technical SEO.
+These factors impact bounce rates, time spent on your site, and whether visitors become buyers.
+Below are the technical statistics that show common problems and the potential of technical SEO.

 - 88.5% of survey respondents said slow loading time is the top reason visitors leave a website, while 73.1% pointed to poor mobile responsiveness as a major issue.
 (GoodFirms)

-- Redirect errors are among the most common SEO issues found during SEO audits: an analysis of 11 million URLs found that 50 % of redirect chains ended in errors and 0.06 % extended beyond 10 hops.
+- Redirect errors are among the most common SEO issues found during SEO audits: an analysis of 11 million URLs found that 50% of redirect chains ended in errors, including 0.06% exceeding 10 hops.
 (ACM Digital Library)

 - People spend about 1.5 times longer on pages that use structured data, and AMP pages with search features generate 3.6 times more engagement than those without.
 (Google for developers)